-- 1. This position is for 38.0 hours per fortnight.
-There is no paid overtime, but any extra hours worked will be accrued as Time-in-Lieu according to the Berry Street Victoria Enterprise Agreement. - 2.
-You will initially be employed at our Gippsland office in Morwell.
-You may be required to work from other Berry Street sites (on a temporary or permanent basis) as directed from time to time. - 3.
+- 1. This position is for 60.8 hours per fortnight.
+There is no paid overtime, but any extra hours worked will be accrued as Time-in-Lieu according to the Berry Street Victoria 2014-2017 Agreement. - 2.
+This is a fixed term position until 30 August 2019. - 3.
+You will initially be employed at our Horsham or Hamilton Office.
+You may be required to work from other Berry Street sites (on a temporary or permanent basis) as directed from time to time. - 4.
 Terms and conditions of employment are in accordance with the Berry Street Victoria 2014-2017 Agreement, which includes above Award payments and eligibility for remuneration packaging.
-Salary packaging up to \$15,900 is available to Berry Street employees who meet the eligibility criteria outlined in our Salary Packaging Policy. - 4.
-The base salary for this position is Take Two senior clinician which is currently \$89,971.91 (pro-rata) under the Berry Street Victoria Enterprise Agreement.
-The value of the salary can be increased through salary packaging. - 5.
-Superannuation will be paid according to Superannuation Guarantee into a compliant fund of your choice or into HESTA Superannuation Fund. - The successful applicant will be required to undergo satisfactory pre-employment checks, including 2 professional referees, a pre-existing injury/disease declaration, a criminal records check and proof of identify and qualifications. - 7.
+Salary packaging up to \$15,900 is available to Berry Street employees who meet the eligibility criteria outlined in our Salary Packaging Policy. - 5.
+The base salary for this position is paid at a Grad Clinician Clinician 3+ years \$72,301.84 82,399.50 (prorata) dependant on experience under the Berry Street Victoria 2014-2017 Agreement.
+The value of the salary can be increased through salary packaging. - 6.
+You will be eligible for an annual motor vehicle allowance of \$10,500 (pro rata).
+This allowance is all inclusive for motor vehicle costs incurred during employment with Berry Street. - 7.
+Superannuation will be paid according to Superannuation Guarantee into a compliant fund of your choice or into HESTA Superannuation Fund. - 8.
+The successful applicant will be required to undergo satisfactory pre-employment checks, including 2 professional referees, a pre-existing injury/disease declaration, a criminal records check and proof of identify and qualifications. - 9.
 The successful applicant will initially be employed for a probationary period of 5 months.
 During this period, either party can terminate employment with one week's notice.
-A probationary review before 5 months will be undertaken. - 8.
-Agency vehicles are available for authorised use and these should be used at all times for work-related purposes, in accordance with the Berry Street Motor Vehicle Policy.
-However, if you are authorised to use your own vehicle for work-related purposes, you will be paid an allowance per kilometre, which includes provision for comprehensive insurance and other running costs.
-Berry Street is unable to insure private vehicles owned by staff and will not accept any liability for damage to any staff vehicles incurred while being used for work-related purposes - 9.
+A probationary review before 5 months will be undertaken. - 10.
 Under Victorian WorkCover legislation, it is the applicant's duty to advise Berry Street of any pre-existing medical condition, which could be aggravated by the type of employment for which they are applying.
 The existence of a medical condition will not preclude you from employment, unless you are unable to perform the inherent requirements of the position.
-However, failure to disclose any relevant injury or disease will jeopardise any entitlement you may otherwise have for a work-related aggravation of that non-disclosed pre-existing condition. - 10.
+However failure to disclose any relevant injury or disease will jeopardise any entitlement you may otherwise have for a work-related aggravation of that non-disclosed pre-existing condition. - 11.
 Berry Street has a smoke-free workplace policy